gamesbook/pyprototypr/docs/python_commands.rst

 times the loop happens, and the second part is the action, or set of actions, that need to be repeated.

-In a Python, or **pyprototypr**, script, a loop can be set-up by using the following kind of statement:
+In a Python, or **protograf**, script, a loop can be set-up by using the following kind of statement:

   .. code:: python